thomaslenaour/ytrack/subjects/hello-world/README.md

 dotnet new console
 ```

 This will create two files, including a file named `Program.cs`.
 This file will be used to let you test your functions.
-Once this is done, rename `piscine-csharp-discovery` to `CSharpDiscovery.csproj` and make sure that line 6 of the file equals to `<RootNamespace>CSharpDiscovery</RootNamespace>`.
+Once this is done, rename `((ROOT))` to `CSharpDiscovery.csproj` and make sure that line 6 of the file equals to `<RootNamespace>CSharpDiscovery</RootNamespace>`.

 If you want to test your code, use :